centminmod/wordpress-plugin-mirror-poc/readme.md

 - Worker Requests: 250,000
 - Worker CPU time: 675,000 ms

 If you can live with syncing once per day, cost would start out at $10/month with R2 object storage costs being the variable component.
+These are costs if you are mirroring and syncing all >60K WordPress plugins.
+Costs would be less if you are only mirroring and syncing your selective WordPress plugin list.

 | Budget | Syncs per Month | Limiting Factor | Approximate Sync Frequency |
 |--------|-----------------|-----------------|------------------------|